How meeting rooms can improve productivity and profit – the rise of the huddle space

-As email and automated systems begin to place barriers between people, businesses are changing their workspaces to get the most from their employees.
+As email and automated systems begin to place barriers between people, businesses are changing their work spaces to get the most from their employees.
 Beyond communication, companies are talking about collaboration, and creating spaces that allow their employees to come together to discuss, reinvent and innovate.

 Recent research from Futuresource Consulting shows that many companies are adding more meeting rooms and huddle spaces to their offices.

 According to the study, over the next four to five years, one in four companies expect to add additional meeting rooms and huddle spaces.
-Many of these spaces are being added by companies in the 1 to 19 employee range, where a significant portion of businesses are expecting to grow their workforce in the short to mid-term.
+Many of these spaces are being added by companies in the one to 19 employee range, where a significant portion of businesses are expecting to grow their workforce in the short to mid-term.

 Companies are physically adding more rooms by renting more space, either by factoring it in when they move premises or simply by leasing extra rooms if they are in a multi-let office space.

 According to UK-based workspace design agency Space Solutions (external link):

 - Silo mentality, where groups or departments refuse to share information, can be reduced by using the right tools and systems, including workspace improvements